Is cold email dead? Far from it.

 In all these scenarios, you have a seemingly excellent solution and you didn’t even mention your product.
 You brought up a problem, but you instantly calm the lead down with a solution.

 And that’s the bulk of the ask in the first cold email.
 I didn’t mention the company, or the product, or what my role is.
 I just said I had a solution to their problem.

 It’s short, to the point and provides a lot of value to the lead.

 There’s only one thing left (and it’s a big one).

 I’ll keep this short.

 You got your lead to read this far.
-Don’t mess it up by being vague or giving them a bunch of options because “you’re open.”
+Don’t mess it up by being vague or giving them a bunch of options.
+Instead, focus on ONE call to action.

-Give your reader one thing to do, and make it really freaking clear.
+Give your reader one thing to do, and make it really clear.

 If you want them to book a time to talk with you, give them a link to your calendar and tell them to click that link.

 If you want them to email you back, ask them to reply to the email (and don’t give the option of calling or Skype).